tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Active immersion requires full attention to the content while passive immersion is when you're listening to Japanese while doing something else.

+### What's input and output?

+When we say `input` or `immersion`, we mean any form of listening or reading in the target language.
+When we say `output`,
+we mean writing or speaking in the target language.

 ### How important is passive immersion?

 When you're a beginner, active immersion plays a much bigger role than passive immersion.